MattGibz/angular-sharepoint/README.md

 angular-sharepoint
 ==================
 This project is a framework to assist in building [AngularJS](http://angularjs.org/) SharePoint applications.
 You can use it to quickly interact with host web or app web lists.
-The framework leverages the SharePoint REST API and provides a clean syntax for querying SharePoint data.
+The framework leverages the SharePoint REST API and provides a chainable syntax for querying SharePoint data.

 #Setup
 ####Include the module: